 These pieces are not a representative sample.

-Each was published in a distinct context.
+Each was published in a different context.

 Funding Is Load: Why AI Startups Destabilize 30 Days After a Raise